Colonial America Unit Study American Girl Felicity Fields of Daisies

 This week we will explore the opposite of FREEDOM….
 SLAVERY!

-Let’s start again in this lesson with GOD thinks about these things… we’ll start with the Bible!
+Let’s start again in this lesson with what GOD thinks about these things… the Bible!

 + God’s people were created to be FREE!
 So what happened?